ShakirSofi/johnwlambert.github.io/_posts/2019-01-12-factor-graphs-slam.markdown

 ## Factor Graphs for Robot Vision

 A factor graph is a probabilistic graphical model, theory which represents the marriage of graph theory with probability.
+It was developed by Frank Kschischang in 2001 [3].

 To use factor graphs for computer vision in robotics, we will need another tool: numerical linear algebra.
 These problems can be reformulated as very large least-squares problems.
 In fact, the size of the matrix that would not need be to inverted to solve the system of equations makes these problems solvable only by iterative methods, rather than direct methods.